-- Barium This metal is an element found in the earth's crust.
+Barium This metal is an element found in the earth's crust.
 It can dissolve into water that is in contact with natural deposits.
-At the levels found in CRW's drinking water, it is unlikely to contribute to adverse health effects. - Disinfection Byproducts During disinfection, certain byproducts form as a result of chemical reactions between chlorine and naturally occurring organic matter in the water.
+At the levels found in CRW's drinking water, it is unlikely to contribute to adverse health effects.

+Disinfection Byproducts During disinfection, certain byproducts form as a result of chemical reactions between chlorine and naturally occurring organic matter in the water.
 These byproducts can have negative health effects if consumed at high levels over time.
 Trihalomethanes and haloacetic acids are regulated disinfection byproducts that have been detected in CRW's water.
-Removing organic matter in the filtration process and regularly flushing the distribution system helps to minimize the formation of disinfection byproducts. - Nitrate Nitrate can support microbial growth (bacteria and algae).
-Levels exceeding the standards can contribute to health problems.
-At the levels found in CRW's drinking water, nitrate is unlikely to contribute to adverse health effects.
+Removing organic matter in the filtration process and regularly flushing the distribution system helps to minimize the formation of disinfection byproducts.

-- Sodium There is currently no drinking water standard for sodium.
+Sodium There is currently no drinking water standard for sodium.
 Sodium is an essential nutrient.
-At the levels found in drinking water, it is unlikely to contribute to adverse health effects. - Chlorine Residual Chlorine residual is a measure of free chlorine and combined chlorine CRW's distribution system.
-Chlorine residual is a low level of chlorine that remains in the water and is designed to maintain disinfection through the entire distribution system. - Total Coliform Bacteria Coliforms are bacteria that are naturally present in the environment.
+At the levels found in drinking water, it is unlikely to contribute to adverse health effects.

+Chlorine Residual Chlorine residual is a measure of free chlorine and combined chlorine CRW's distribution system.

+Chlorine residual is a low level of chlorine that remains in the water and is designed to maintain disinfection through the entire distribution system.

+Total Coliform Bacteria Coliforms are bacteria that are naturally present in the environment.
 They are used as an indicator that other potentially-harmful bacteria may be present.
-CRW uses chlorine to control these bacteria. - Turbidity is a measure of the water's clarity.
+CRW uses chlorine to control these bacteria.

+Turbidity is a measure of the water's clarity.
 Increased turbidity is typically caused by large storms that suspend organic material in the Clackamas River source water.
 This can interfere with disinfection and provide an environment for microbial growth.
 CRW's filtration process is effective at controlling turbidity.